Learning how to understand and make peace with your childhood is one of the most healing and empowering experiences you could ever go through.

 At last I finally understand both my parents.
 I am living with a wife who has similar tendencies.
 I have learned to accept that they cant be changed both of them are in their late 70s but just the same they still act and behave the way they were described.
 I always tried to please them before even buying them a car and giving them money but I am tired now.
 Less contact the better now.
 But the feeling of emptiness, anxiety and depresion at times is made worse and trigered further by my wife’s behaviour.
 Either she refuse to listen to me or ignore me entirely when I share this feelings.
 We have been married for 14 years now.
 Trying to cope up with pressures of business and profession.
 Thank you this article very informative.

 My dad is a covert narcissist.
-I’ve had to cut him out of my life.
+Iโve had to cut him out of my life.
 I recently got engaged and I am starting the wedding planning process.
-This is suppose to be an exciting season… and it is but it hurts that he can’t be a real father to me.
+This is suppose to be an exciting season… and it is but it hurts that he canโt be a real father to me.
 My dad will not be at my wedding.
-It’s really hard accepting that he’s not going to change.
+Itโs really hard accepting that heโs not going to change.
 He lied to my family for years.
 My dad was a successful business man in the automotive industry and had his own business.
 My family was blessed financially while I was growing up and I was able to have some amazing experiences with travel and a good education because of it.
 Money became a drug to my dad and it was how he found his self worth in life.
 Things started to get a little out of control when my dad lost his business.
-He spent money we didn’t have and we eventually ended up losing our house.
+He spent money we didnโt have and we eventually ended up losing our house.
 He was emotionally and physically abusive to my Mom and my sisters.
 Mainly emotionally to me.

-Both of my parents are narcissistic.
-My mother is the queen of manipulation lies and deceit.
-My father is an enabler who is mostly passive in my mothers behaviours.
-When I separated from my husband of 22years my parents abandoned me.
-They did this in full view of my 3 teenage boys at the time.
-This sent a clear message to the boys that they did not support my decision to leave.
-After a short separation my husband unexpectedly took his own life.
 This was a green light for my parents to step in and take control of the parenting of my boys.
 Allowing them to do things without my knowledge let alone my permission.
 The end result has been a lot of abuse from my children but worse from my parents.
 They have influenced my boys both emotionally and physically.
 The end result has been a lot of emotional and in the end physical abuse from my boys to me.
 I have decided to go no contact with my parents as there is no other way to escape their emotional abuse.
 They have persuaded my boys to believe their lies and to use me as a scapegoat.
-I am… Read more »
+I am blamed for everything that happens in our family while my alcoholic brother is treated as a good worthy person where my parents berate his children and wife for doubting him.
+I on the other hand are a responsible loving mother who is constantly questions and my love for my children undermined.